UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-26-team10-self-driving.md

 ### Simulator
 In our work, we use the same traffic simulator(CARLA) as many other similar papers.
 CARLA has been developed from the ground up to support development, training, and validation of autonomous driving systems.
 In addition to open-source code and protocols, CARLA provides open digital assets (urban layouts, buildings, vehicles) that were created for this purpose and can be used freely.
-The simulation platform supports flexible specification of sensor suites, environmental conditions, full control of all static and dynamic actors, maps generation and much more.
+The simulation platform supports flexible specification of sensor suites, environmental conditions, full control of all static and dynamic actors, map generation, and much more.

 Below are a few advantages that CARLA brings to us.